 I’m glad to see that her recent interest in listening to music on her iPod isn’t interfering with her reading.

+As I’ve noted before, my 10-year-old daughter appears younger and sounds older.
 Recently, while deciding which pair to wear, Frances said, “This is a proper pyjama ensemble.”